Wychwood Brewery: History

+In 1993, 3i became a key investor in the business.
+In 1994 the brewery was moved back to the site taking on more of the old site.
+Rogers employed former Firkins finance director, Paul Adams, as a finance director and took over a series of pubs naming them Hobgoblin, running a chain of 35 by 1999 using 3i to fund expansion.
+Rogers employed Jeremy Moss as head brewer (no relation to Chris) and in 1995 production was moved to Marston's Brewery in Burton upon Trent after James Coyle was employed as sales director.

+In 1996, 12,000 Wychwood Brewery T-shirts were sold, with adverts displayed in Viz.
+In 2000, the company made the inaugural Sunday Times Fast Track 100 and Rogers was invited to the house of Sir Richard Branson whose Virgin Group sponsored the league table.

+In 2000, a Hobgoblin pub was opened in Akasaka after Ian Rogers met businessman Mark Spencer on an EU trade mission and Rogers sent him a container of Wychwood merchandise.
+Another Hobgoblin pub opened a couple of years later in Roppongi which is still trading with Hobgoblin beer still being sold in Japan today.

-In 2001, managing director Chris Moss died.
+In 2001, Chris Moss died.
 3i put the business up for sale.
-The brewery was acquired in 2002 by Refresh UK and its 29 Hobgoblin pubs were acquired by Balaclava.
+The brewery was acquired in 2002 by Refresh UK (which was run by Rupert Thompson) and its 29 Hobgoblin pubs were acquired by Balaclava.
 The Hobgoblin pubs went through difficult times with new owner Balaclava falling into administration in 2003, which was then acquired by Pubs 'N' Bars plc.
 Pubs 'N' Bars then itself fell into administration in 2009.
 The pubs were sold off separately, losing their Hobgoblin branding.

 In 2008, Marston's bought Refresh UK including Wychwood Brewery.
 Marston's brewing operations, including Wychwood Brewery, were merged with Carlsberg UK to form Carlsberg Marston’s Brewing Company in 2020.
-CMBC later became Carlsberg Brtivic.
+CMBC later became Carlsberg Britvic.

 In September 2023 Carlsberg Marston’s Brewing Company announced its proposal to close Wychwood Brewery in November 2023 in order to "consolidate our brewing network" amid an "incredibly competitive" UK ale market and a "turbulent economic outlook".
 At the time of the announcement the brewery employed six people.
 In November 2023 the closure went ahead as announced.